-- Be fully matriculated in a master’s degree program at MSU
+- Be fully matriculated in a degree program at Montclair State

 - Maintain at least a 3.00 GPA during each semester of the assistantship

-Graduate Assistant assignments are consistent with the goals and objective of the student’s academic program.
+Graduate assistant assignments are consistent with the goals and objective of the student’s academic program.
 Students will be directly involved with faculty research or the instructional function of the University.
-Graduate Assistants receive tuition and University-wide fee remission for up to 24 graduate credits per academic year.
+Graduate Assistants may receive tuition and University-wide fee remission for up to 24 graduate credits per academic year.
 Fees that are specific to courses or to individual students are not included in the remission (e.g. housing, studio fees, supplies, parking, and/or Health Insurance, etc.).
-Graduate assistants also receive a stipend for their work throughout the term of their appointment.
+Graduate assistants may also receive a stipend for their work throughout the term of their appointment.
 The value of the stipend payment may vary and is taxable.